mmaceira/llumdocs/docs/LLM_DEVELOPMENT_GUIDE.md

 ---

 Stick to this guide, keep logic modular, and every PR stays small and easy to review.
 For architecture expectations, read `docs/LLM_GUIDE_GLOBAL.md`; for capability blueprints, see `docs/LLM_FEATURE_SPECS.md`.

+## 6. Prompting Contracts

+- Keyword extraction endpoints expect the model to return a JSON array of strings.
+The service includes fallback parsing for bullet or numbered lists, but treat that as a last resort—tune prompts or switch models if you cannot obtain valid JSON.